shgutte/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

 **iTWT Teardown Configuration**

-To teardown TWT session use the matching TWT API:
+To teardown TWT session use the matching TWT teardown API corresponding to the TWT setup configuration API:

-1. For TWT Auto Selection API :
+1. For TWT parameters Auto Selection API, call the following API to teardown :
 ```c
 status = sl_wifi_target_wake_time_auto_selection(twt_selection);
 ```

-Set twt_enable parameter to 0 in the twt_selection structure.
-The other parameters are ignored.
+- Set twt_enable parameter to '0' in the **twt_selection** structure.
+The other parameters in the structure are ignored.

-2. For user given TWT parameters API call the API as follows:
+2. For manually configurable TWT parameters API, call the following API to teardown:
 ```c
 status = sl_wifi_disable_target_wake_time(&twt_req);
 ```